sarthikg/portfolio/src/content/side-quest/gsoc.md

 #### Final Round of Shortlisting

 With a narrowed-down list of 25 projects, it finally became feasible to delve into detailed research about each one.
 And that's precisely what I did.

+I delved into the codebases (if they were already available), immersed myself in project documentation, acquired insights into the business and technical prerequisites, and actively engaged in the respective communication channels.

+After a week of this meticulous exploration, a clear front-runner among the projects began to emerge—the one I was gearing up to aim for.

+The standout choice that crystallized was the "Tor Weather: Improving the Tor network" Project under "The Tor Project".
+Beyond my affinity for the organization, this project offered a perfect blend aligning with my tech-stack and the direction I was heading towards

+### Drafting the Proposal

+With the project shortlisted, it was time for writing the proposal.

+To prepare for this, my friend and I collaborated to collect a few proposals from previous years.
+This provided us with a solid head start, answering questions about the proposal's length, required level of detail, and the sections to be covered.

+Over the next couple of weeks, we dedicated ourselves to researching our chosen projects, engaging in conversations with mentors, acquiring additional business knowledge, and meticulously crafting every detail into a Notion document.

+From what I can recall, it was just a day before the deadline when both of us finally submitted our proposals.
+Unfortunately, I didn't even get a chance to receive an initial review from my mentor.

+However, we were already deviating from the conventional wisdom often shared in articles and videos on "Cracking GSoC," which typically advises submitting proposals on the very first day of the submission window.
+So, how detrimental could the absence of an initial review be?

+With that initial setback, we submitted our proposals.
+Here's a link to my proposal if anyone is interested, [Sarthik's GSoC Proposal](/document/gsoc/proposal.pdf).

+### Selection

+Fortunately, on the day the results were announced, both my friend and I celebrated with joy as we were both selected by our respective organizations.

+However, the happiness was short-lived as both of us began contemplating the time-management challenges that would be required to pull this off.

+But we allowed the joyous emotions to overshadow any looming concerns.